netdata/netdata/collectors/ebpf.plugin/README.md

 ### `[global]`

-In this section we define variables applied to the whole collector and the other subsections.
+The `[global]` section defines settings for the whole eBPF collector.

 #### load